 So off we went to England with our backpacks on hand.
 I had visions of finding work picking strawberries or something equally as grand, which would ultimately fund our adventures!
 And I’d come home to SA having a treasure chest filled with exciting memories.

 As it turns out things weren’t as idyllic as I’d imagined.
-Although we travelled several thousand miles for a new journey and new start I realised that I couldn’t run away from myself.
-By nature I am a bit of a stress pot.
+Although we travelled several thousand miles for a new journey and new start I realised that I couldn’t run away from the part of myself that I didn’t like, the worries and anxieties came along too.

 Before we set off on our adventures one of the things that Balarka said to me is that once one discovers the inner world the outer journey fades in comparison.
 It really stuck with me!
 But it was only when things were seemingly tough in those first few months away that I made a more sincere decision to keep practising my meditation.